georgebabarus/magento-filesystem-extension/docs/source/extension/configuration.rst

 driver_configs              array|null              Other available drivers and driver_configs for a specific directory.
 Consist of mapping of diver code as the key to an available driver config under storage_config/driver_configs as value.
 =========================  =======================  ======================================================

-Additional directory configuration are located under ``media_storage/directories/configs``.
+Additional directory configuration is located under ``media_storage/directories/configs``.
 These configs are located by directory path and driver code.

 .. code-block:: php